+In simplified words, oﬄoading is preferable only if a mobile operation requires high amounts of computational processing and at the same time, low amounts of data need to be sent in the communication.

 Existing studies thus focus on determining whether to offload computation by predicting the relationships among these three factors.
-Multiple research works have proposed different strategies to empower mobile devices with Intelligent Offloading System.
-We can see a fundamental offloading architecture in the Figure 1.2.
+Multiple research works have proposed different strategies to empower mobile devices with intelligent offloading system.
+We can see a fundamental offloading architecture in the Figure 1.3.
 Offloading relies on remote servers to execute code delegated by a mobile device.